 PLEASE use the official car parks.
 Parking on roadside grass verges may result in a Parking Ticket being issued by the Police.

 DO NOT take dogs into the forest with you.
 If one gets loose and runs in front of a car it may cause a serious accident.
 If leaving a dog in your car, ensure that it will not be in direct sunlight and that it will have sufficient ventilation while you are away.

 STAY ALERT some cars are quiet and it is easy for a car to appear when you are not expecting it.
 Although cars will start the stage at one minute intervals, in a long stage they may catch the car in front and you may find some cars running close together.
 An incident in a stage may cause a long delay giving the impression that the stage is finished, and when this has been cleared, cars will suddenly approach your position at competitive speeds.

 DO NOT BLOCK ACCESS ROADS: Rescue and Emergency services with large heavy vehicles may require fast unimpeded access to, and exit from, the stage.

 DO NOT light fires or BBQs.
-The forests can be very dry in June and even a discarded match can soon cause a major fire.
+The forests can be very dry and even a discarded match can soon cause a major fire.